boom-lab/crocolaketools-public/paper/paper.md

 ### Schema
 The nomenclature, units and data types are generally based on Argo's (https://vocab.nerc.ac.uk/collection/R03/current/).
 For CrocoLake's variables that are not present in the Argo program, we provide new names mantaining consistency with Argo's style.

-#### Profile numbering
+### Profile numbering
 Ocean data is often accessed by profiles and we provide this functionality for CrocoLake too: the user can retrieve the profiles through the `CYCLE_NUMBER` variable, which is unique and progressive for each `PLATFORM_NUMBER` of each subdataset (`DB_NAME`).
 As each original product uses its own conventions, the `CYCLE_NUMBER` of some datasets is generated ad hoc during their conversion if no obvious match with `CYCLE_NUMBER` exists.
-The procedure for each dataset is explained in the online documentation.
+The procedure for each dataset is detailed in the online documentation.

 ### Quality control
 CrocoLake contains only quality-controlled measurements.
 We rely exclusively on the quality-controls performed by the data providers and at the time we do not perform any control ourselves (although this might change in the future).
 Each parameter `<PARAM>` has a corresponding `<PARAM>_QC` flag that is generally set to 1 to indicate that the data is reliable.
 For Argo measurements, the original QC value is preserved, and only measurements with QC values of 1, 2, 5, and 8 considered.